robenkleene/design-references/houdini/houdini-export.md

 There's no way to easily export the Network Editor's view, but you can make it full screen easily in order to take a screenshot by selecting "Tear Off Pane Tab" from the upper-right triangle menu.

+## MPlay

+Once an image is loaded in MPlay, you can save it with "File > Save Frame As..."

+## Render View

+You can quickly save a render by clicking the `Save Render` icon below the `Render View`.
+By default this saves a `.exr` file relative in a `ipr` directory relative to the project file.

 ## Composite View

 To export an image from the 2D Composite View: